Robotistan/picobricks-for-microbit-ext/README.md

 ## Examples

-* Oled Screen Brick : This is the area where you will show the degrees you measured in Picobricks for Micro:Bit.
-Let's write Hello on screen.
+* Oled Screen Brick : This is the area where you will show the degrees which you measured in Picobricks for Micro:Bit or any words.
+Let's write Hello on oled screen.

 ```blocks
 picobricks.oledinit(60)